gmc-code/PC-Microbit-Extension-backup/docs/games/classes.rst

 Object instantiation
 ----------------------

+| If classes are the blueprint for an object, then an object is what is made from the blueprint.

 | Objects are an **encapsulation** of variables and functions.
 | Objects get their data attributes (properties) from class variables.
 | Objects get their procedural attributes (methods) from class functions.